unimishakavi/arms_fda_module/README.md

 # arms_fda_module

-Python Package to interact with the FDA's ARMS API.
+Python Package to interact with the USDA's ARMS API.

 ## Installation